Menu

 How will the school prepare and support my child to join the school, transfer to a new school or the next stage of education and life?

-All pupils have a new in-take meeting with a member of staff before they join the school.
-Where appropriate, some pupils with SEND will have the opportunity for additional visits.
-Some pupils will have the opportunity to partake in a summer school during the summer holidays.
-Pupils transferring to a new setting are supported as required on an individual basis.
+All students have a new in-take meeting with a member of staff before they join the school.
+Where appropriate, some students with SEND will have the opportunity for additional visits.
+Some students will have the opportunity to partake in a summer school during the summer holidays.
+Sudents transferring to a new setting are supported as required on an individual basis.

 How are the school’s resources allocated and matched to children’s special educational needs?

-The SEN budget is allocated in the following areas: 12 Learning Support Assistants (1 Part-time); 1 Literacy and Numeracy Tutor; 1 Inclusions Manager; 1 Director of Learning Support and Inclusions; 1 Assistant Director of Learning Support and Inclusions; 1 Learning Support Administrator and 2 teachers (1 part time, 1 full time).
-The department has a number of resources including alpha smarts, laptops, specialist visual impairment equipment, literacy and numeracy resources.
+The SEN budget is allocated in the following areas: 10 Learning Support Assistants (5 Full-time, 5 Part-time); 1 Literacy and Numeracy Tutor; 1 Inclusions Manager; 1 SENCO; 1 Assistant SENCO; 1 Learning Support Administrator and 2 teachers (1 part time, 1 full time).
+We also have a full-time SEND Family Liaison Officer.
+The department has a number of resources including alpha smarts, laptops, specialist vision impairment equipment, literacy and numeracy resources.
 The needs of each child are assessed individually and resources are allocated as and when needed.

 How is the decision made about how much support my child will receive?

-Parents, staff and pupils will be involved in all stages of the decision making process.
-The type and amount of support will be based on each individual pupil’s needs.
+Parents, staff and students will be involved in all stages of the decision making process.
+The type and amount of support will be based on each individual student’s needs.

 Where can I find out about the local authority’s local offer of services and provision for children and young people with SEN?